Tasty recipes for making your own inexpensive meal replacement drinks at home

 Homemade 'SlimFast' Diet Shake Recipes

 Homemade Diet Shakes?

 Some time ago it seems to me that I had seen a recipe somewhere for a shake that is the equivalent of the "SlimFast" shake.
 Wondering if any of your readers might have it or any suggestions?
-I like a quick nutritious breakfast that I can grab on the run, but 95 cents a can is a little ridiculous.
+I like a quick nutritious breakfast that I can grab on the run, but an average of $2 a can is a little ridiculous.

 Use Instant Breakfast